cisagov/manage.get.gov/docs/developer/README.md

  ]
 ```

-5. (Engineer only) In the browser, navigate to /admin.
+5. (Engineers) In the browser, navigate to /admin.
 To verify that all is working correctly, verify that you can only see a sub-section of the modules and some are set to view-only.
-6. (Engineer only) Add an optional email key/value pair
+6. (Engineers) Add an optional email key/value pair

 Do note that if you wish to have both an analyst and admin account, append `-Analyst` to your first and last name, or use a completely different first/last name to avoid confusion.
 Example: `Bob-Analyst`